cds-astro/a-FAIR-journey-for-astronomical-data/episodes/section_eosc.md

 ::::::::::::::::::::::::::::::::::::: objectives

-- Describe the integration of astronomy data services in the VO and EOSC.
+- Describe the integration of astronomy data services in the VO and EOSC
-- Naviguate through the EOSC portal.
+- Naviguate through the EOSC portal

 ::::::::::::::::::::::::::::::::::::::::::::::::